 Investor turns $100,000 into $2.2 million — now he’s banking on a cruise line to reach his early retirement goals by Shawn Langlois in MarketWatch

-I say he bet, and he won.
-Just like he would have if he gambled at a Vegas slot machine.
-Do not try this at home because just a week later, in another piece from the same magazine, coincidently written by the same author on another Redditter with the exact opposite and probabilistically more likely outcome…
+So he bet, and he won.
+Just like he would have had he gambled in Las Vegas.
+Do not try this at home because just a week later, in another piece coincidently written by the same author about another Redditter with the exact opposite and probabilistically more likely outcome…

 Italian trader loses his ‘entire life savings’ on one insanely risky position.